About Degarelix (Firmagon®)

 Degarelix is a man-made form of a protein that blocks the production of gonadotropin-releasing hormone (GnRH) by the pituitary gland.
 GnRH stimulates the testes to produce testosterone.
 By blocking GnRH, degarelix reduces the body's level of testosterone.
 Testosterone affects the growth of the prostate gland and any cancer cells that may be present.

 Degarelix is given as a deep subcutaneous injection (SQ, under the skin), every 4 weeks.
 Two injections are given for the first dose.
 Subsequent doses are one injection.
 The injection is designed to slowly release the medication over the next 4 weeks.

 Possible Side Effects of Degarelix

 There are a number of things you can do to manage the side effects of degarelix.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: